 Offenses Related to CA Vehicle Code §10851

-There are multiple other criminal offenses you could be charged with in relation to California Vehicle Code §10851(a).
+There are multiple other criminal offenses you could be charged with about California Vehicle Code §10851(a).
 Some of the more common offenses include:

 - Malicious mischief to a vehicle under California VC §10853 – When you damage, deceased, or destroy a motor vehicle without the vehicle owner’s permission, you can be charged with a misdemeanor offense.
-If you are found guilty of malicious mischief, you could be facing up to six months in county jail and face other criminal and collateral consequences.
+If you are found guilty of malicious mischief, you could face up to six months in county jail and other criminal and collateral consequences.

-- Auto burglary under California PC 459 – You could be facing auto burglary charges when you are accused of entering a locked vehicle or the vehicle’s trunk with the intent to steal the vehicle, any property contained within the vehicle, or commit a crime inside of the vehicle.
-This is considered second-degree burglary, which is a wobbler offense and, if you are charged at the misdemeanor level, you could face up to one year in county jail or, if you are convicted at the felony level, you could spend up to three years in a California state prison.
+- Auto burglary under California PC 459 – You could face auto burglary charges when you are accused of entering a locked vehicle or trunk to steal the vehicle or any property within the vehicle or commit a crime inside the vehicle.
+This is considered second-degree burglary, a wobbler offense, and if you are charged at the misdemeanor level, you could face up to one year in county jail or up to three years in a California state prison for a felony conviction.

 Penalties of a Conviction Under CA Vehicle Code 10851